Preschool

 -

-The world languages program is designed to foster a love of the French language and an appreciation of the French culture and Francophone world.
-Students take classes twice a week, for 25 minutes.
-The goals of the French program in preschool are to expose the children to another language and culture and to increase their awareness and respect for cultural diversity.
-An emphasis is put on New Orleans’s French past and the widespread presence of French in the city to help the students make connections with their lifestyle (Fleur de Lys, la boulangerie bakery, Café du Monde, etc).
+The French program is designed to foster a love of the French language and an appreciation for French culture.
+Starting in PK4, students take classes on a weekly basis.
+The goals of the French program in Preschool are to expose the children to another language and culture and to increase their awareness and respect for cultural diversity.
+An emphasis is placed on New Orleans' French past and the widespread presence of French in the city to help students make connections with their lifestyle.
+The French Program continues through the Fourth Grade.

 “The way to do much in a short time is to love much.
 People will do great things if they are stirred with enthusiasm and love.”